 * * *

 A common challenge we've encountered in working with challenged individuals or people with limited athletic experience is getting past the low expectations of the individual and/or the parents, and the misconception that running does not require practice.

-The magic of running is that the benefits extend far beyond athletic performance; and that everyone has the capacity to develop and grow.
-Developing run fitness itself takes more than once a week or two, especially for teens and adults.
-There is also a common conception that running is not a skills sport so it does not need to be practiced however, most of the people who come out to run with us have difficulties with focus and/or motor skills - therefore, running most definitely IS a skills sport, the most basic of them all.
-We spend time at practices working on focus and motor skills, including coordination, balance, and agility.
+The magic of running is that the benefits extend far beyond athletic performance, and that everyone has the capacity to develop and grow.
+Developing aerobic and run fitness takes more than once a week or two, especially for teens and adults.
+There is also a common conception that running is not a skills sport so it does not need to be practiced however, most of the people who come out to run with us have difficulties with focus and motor skills.
+Therefore, running most definitely is a skills sport; the most basic of them all.
+We spend time at practices working on focus; motor skills including coordination, balance, and agility; and core strength.

 Lastly, routine is important in learning to be comfortable in an environment, which is important for many of our runners.
 And for those older kids, now is the time to instill habits of exercise discipline so they will hopefully continue a lifelong active lifestyle.

 Our runners are capable of so much.
 Let's always give them the chance to show it and discover it for themselves!